All I Do Is I Do Nothing

 Vibing out with a journal n shit.

 In another incarnation you were a Chinese farmer, said Alfie, don’t beat yourself up about it.
-Why do I write this shit, I think to myself, why bother.
+Why do I write this, I think to myself, why bother.
 I suppose writing gets it out of me, a strange type of therapy, and yet I’ve u-turned on this one ten times.
 Scared of it coming across as some ludicrous sob-story, some silver spoon bullshit.

 I don’t envy you at all, said my therapist.
 People underestimate how hard it is for those in your position.
 And yet it’s the opposite of hard.
 It’s too easy.
 And that might be worse than hard.
 We want challenges, we want coal faces.
 I mean we also want Ben & Jerry’s and box sets and cuddles.
 But all after a hard day’s work.